AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Pre-disaster mapping.

-**Operational Examples:** Participation in cholera response mapping exercise using drones with UNICEF and LUANAR University.
+**Operational examples:** Participation in cholera response mapping exercise using drones with UNICEF and LUANAR University.
 Drones used as part of assessment efforts in response to 2019 flooding.
 Drone mapping and flood risk assessment work in collaboration with the Netherlands Red Cross in 2018.

 **Summary:** The Malawi Red Cross Society participated in a UNICEF cholera risk mapping project using drones in early 2018, in conjunction with LUANAR university.
 In 2019, Malawi experienced extensive flooding: as part of the disaster response process, the Malawi Red Cross Society, the Malawi Department of Disaster Management Affairs (DODMA), and UNICEF used drones to capture assessment data in inaccessible areas.
 In 2018, the Malawi Red Cross Society worked with the Netherlands Red Cross Society to secure permission to fly from Malawi's Civil Aviation Authority (CAA): later in 2018, the two Societies collaborated on flood mapping efforts using drone data in the Chikwawa area.
 In 2017, the Malawi Red Cross Society was one of a group of national and local stakeholders who attended a WeRobotics training on the integration of UAV technology into disaster response efforts.